microformats/php-mf2/README.md

 In previous versions of php-mf2 you could also add your own class mappings — officially this is no longer supported.

 * If the built in mappings don’t successfully parse some classic microformats markup then raise an issue and we’ll fix it.
-* If you want to screen-scrape websites which don’t use mf2 into mf2 data structures, consider contributing to [php-mf2-shim](https://github.com/microformats/php-mf2-shim)
 * If you *really* need to make one-off changes to the default mappings… It is possible.
 But you have to figure it out for yourself ;)

 ## Security